johnathancroom/Croomy_forms/README.md

 ##Building your Form Builder array
 Details on building every form element you can possibly imagine (pull request the missing ones, yo).

+###General (applies to all elements)
+All elements behave in generally the same way.
+The `attribute` key in the element’s array is used for the HTML attributes, the `prefix` and `suffix` keys are used to add surround HTML to the specific element, and the `type` key determines the type of form element.

 ###Input (text)
-Text inputs use the following array keys: `type`, `attributes`, `prefix`, `suffix`.
-The `attributes` key should contain an array and that array will be used to determine the HTML attributes of your `<input type="text">` element.
-The `prefix` and `suffix` keys are used to surround an element with extra HTML and should be strings.
 ```php
 array(
   'type' => 'input',